Dec 29, 2024

 Visit Duolingo Design Guidelines

-Why I Love It:
+Why we Love It:

 Duolingo’s personality shines through in their guidelines.
 They’ve done an amazing job explaining tone and writing style—two elements that are critical for a brand that thrives on humor and relatability.
 Their illustration rules are also crystal clear, helping teams bring their quirky characters to life.